UK higher education institution

 On this course you will:

-- Discover how to critically analyse the media in terms of the political, personal, social and cultural landscape.
+- Learn to critically analyse the media in terms of the political, personal, social and cultural landscape.

 - Study a broad range of topics with the option to focus on specialisms later in your degree.